zshlabs/datewise/README.md

 ### Manual Setup

+> :bulb: **Tip:** Use [pnpm](https://pnpm.io/) to fast installation and efficient disk management.

-Follow these steps to setup Documenso on your local machine:
+Follow these steps to setup Datewise on your local machine:

 1. [Fork this repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) to your GitHub account.